 Output

-To add the conio header file in the code, use the following syntax.
+To include the conio header file in your code, utilize the syntax provided below.

 #include<conio.h>